eProsima/Fast-DDS-docs/docs/fastdds/rpc_dds/data_streaming/includes/rpc_data_streaming_interfaces.rst

 to a |Requester-api| instance, which is used to received the reply samples associated to the output feed data.
 When a new sample is received, client stores the value sent by the server internally in a queue, which can be accessed by the user through the |RpcClientReader::read-api| methods.
-This operation blocks the thread until a new output feed value is available, or a configured timout expires.
+This operation blocks the thread until a new output feed value is available, or a configured timeout expires.

 User can also cancel an active output feed at the client side by calling |RpcClientReader::cancel-api| method.